 The college will be the first Catholic secondary school in the Port Stephens/Myall Lakes area and will receive students from parishes within this region and those students who attend St Brigid’s at Raymond Terrace, St Michael’s at Nelson Bay and St Joseph’s at Bulahdelah.
 Catherine McAuley will unite these families as one faith community.

 Catherine McAuley was known to have said: “There is that of God in every person.”
 The motto “United in Mercy” commits the college to becoming a central and vibrant hub for the Port Stephens community, building connectedness and solidarity among all.

 COLLEGE CHARACTER CIRCLE

-The College Character Circle combines four defining themes that guide the school’s “personality” and provide richness, depth and charisma.
-For CMCC, this comes from the values of Catherine McAuley and the Sisters of Mercy, the spirit and culture of an Australian Catholic school and the local environment in which the college is established.
+The College Character Circle combines four defining themes that guide the school’s “personality” and provides richness, depth and charisma.
+For CMCC, this comes from the values of Catherine McAuley and the Sisters of Mercy, the spirit and culture of an Australian Catholic school and the local environment in which the College is established.